codefellows/seattle-javascript-401d38/class-10/LECTURE.md

   - Set temp next property to null.
   - and return the temp nodes value.
 - Peek: looking at what's in front.
-  - return whatever value exists at the front
+  - return whatever value exists in the front node.
-  -
+  - return either a value or null.
 - FIFO / LILO (First in First out) / ( Last in last out )